 Instead of trying to keep up with weeds as they grow or resort to herbicides, many landscapers are turning to landscaping cloth.
+Wikipedia gives us quite poor explanation.
 It acts as a barrier and blocks out the sunlight, water, and oxygen to prevent them from getting into the weeds and enabling them to grow.

 You can usually find landscaping membrane at garden stores or nurseries in rolls, and it is usually made out of woven geotextile material.
 Some landscape fabrics are thinner and come laminated with a layer of black textile material.
 The material is traditionally black because this helps to block the light by darkening the soil.

 Mesh landscape fabric allows for more air and water flow, and this prevents damage to the underlying earth.
 You usually cut holes in this cloth around your plants or shrubs, but one of the downsides is that it tends to be more expensive and it can develop holes quickly.